Why Credit Freezes Fail to Protect Against Identity Theft and Fraud

 Fraudsters may already have enough of your personal information to access your existing bank or credit card accounts.
 In light of the volume and velocity of today’s data breaches, it’s safe to assume your personal information is out there – perhaps even on the Dark Web.
 So, the pieces of the puzzle to commit fraud may already exist.
 Even if you engage in a free credit freeze.

-Additionally, a free credit freeze won’t undeniably stop new credit accounts from being opened in your name.
+Additionally, a free credit freeze won’t completely stop new credit account openings in your name.
 It is true that most creditors pull your credit report before granting credit, but it’s not a requirement.
-And, with free credit freezes, it could even lower credit standards, or entice companies to find new ways to confirm your credit worthiness.
+And, with free credit freezes, it could even lower credit standards, or entice companies to find new ways to confirm your creditworthiness.
 In other words, there is no silver bullet.

 Consider the Alternatives: Fraud Alert and a Credit Lock